sdrdis/jquery.flowchart/README.md

     * __to_operator:__ ID of the operator the link goes to.
     * __to_connector:__ ID of the connector the link goes to.
     * __color:__ Color of the link.
 If undefined, default value is the same as `defaultLinkColor`.

+  * __operatorTypes:__ (optionnal) Hash allowing you to define common operator types in order to not repeat the properties key.
+Key define the operator's type ID and the value define the properties (same structure as `data.operators.properties`).

 * __distanceFromArrow (default: 3):__ Distance between the output connector and the link.